Skip to main content

 8. develop pupils’ respect for knowledge, arouse their passion for exploring the world, and encourage them to apply in practice the knowledge gained.

-• Closer collaboration between schools and employers and their organisations.
-Schools and employers can conclude agreements and establish so-called patronage or sponsored classes (klasa patronacka) where pupils are trained for a given occupation or specialism in response to the needs of a specific employer.
+• Cooperation between schools and employers and their organisations: schools and employers can conclude agreements and establish so-called patronage classes where pupils are trained for a given occupation or specialism to meet the needs of a particular employer;

-• Compulsory vocational exams.
-To finish school, each pupil or learner in a vocational school should pass an exam and acquire qualifications for a given occupation.
+• Compulsory vocational exams: to finish a school, each pupil or learner in a vocational school should pass an exam.

 Legislation

-The basic legislative act for secondary education is the Act of 14 December 2016 – the Law on School Education (ustawa z dnia 14 grudnia 2016 r. – Prawo oświatowe) (and, during the implementation of the school system reform, the Act of 14 December 2016 – Provisions introducing the Law on School Education (ustawa z dnia 14 grudnia 2016 r. – przepisy wprowadzające Prawo oświatowe).
-It is supplemented by the provisions of the School Education Act of 7 September 1991 (ustawa z dnia 7 września 1991 r. o systemie oświaty) (as subsequently amended), which are still in force.
+The main legislative act for secondary education is the Act of 14 December 2016, The Law on School Education (ustawa z dnia 14 grudnia 2016 r. – Prawo oświatowe) (and, for a limited range of matters, the Act of 14 December 2016, The Provisions Introducing the Law on School Education (ustawa z dnia 14 grudnia 2016 r. – przepisy wprowadzające Prawo oświatowe).
+It is supplemented by the provisions of the School Education Act of 7 September 1991 (ustawa z dnia 7 września 1991 r. o systemie oświaty) (as subsequently amended) that are still in force.